 “Sorry, but they’re on to us,” said Vartox as he generated raw hyper-force that made Comet fall.
 “You were a worthy foe.”

 Captain Comet knew the aliens were more crafty than he had figured.
-“I assumed that barbaric entertainments meant simple minds.
-Wrong.”
+“I assumed that barbaric entertainments meant simple minds, but I was wrong.”
 He felt Vartox pummeling him with the hyper-force he used so well.
 I can’t let this guy win, even if he is a hero himself.
 I must triumph to save us all, thought Comet.
-He charged forward and sent Vartox crashing to the floor, then dropped him with a second punch and tried a new trick: mentally blasting Vartox into a coma-like state.
+Charging forward, he sent Vartox crashing to the floor, then dropped him with a second punch and tried a new trick: mentally blasting Vartox into a coma-like state.

 “Sensors indicate no life,” echoed the machines after a moment.
 “Captain Comet of Earth triumphs.”

 Captain Comet, a powerful mentalist, shielded his thoughts from them along with Vartox’s still-vital signs.
 They think I killed him.
 If they leave him alone, then I can revive him, and he can assist me in getting to Darkseid.